The Ascension Project

-Your hit points measure how hard you are to kill.
-No matter how many hit points you lose, a character isn’t hindered in any way until your hit points drop to 0 or lower.
+Hit points measure how hard a creature is to kill.
+No matter how many hit points lost, a character isn’t hindered in any way until their hit points drop to 0 or lower.

 Loss Of Hit Points

-The most common way for your character to get hurt is to take lethal damage and lose hit points (HP), whether from shot of a weapon, a grenade explosion, or a fall into molten lava.
+The most common way for a character to get hurt is to take lethal damage and lose hit points (HP), whether from weapon fire, a grenade explosion, or a fall into molten lava.
 You record your character’s HP total on your character sheet.
 As your character takes damage, you subtract that damage from your hit points, leaving you with your current hit points.
 Current hit points go down when you take damage and go back up when you recover.
 What Hit Points Represent: Hit points mean two things in the game world: the ability to take physical punishment and keep going, and the ability to turn a serious blow into a less serious one.